-That means that if you spend your time creating and posting rich content into Facebook, or Instagram, or Twitter, then you are scoring Google points for those social networks and not your business project.
+That means that if you spend your time creating and posting rich content into Facebook, or Instagram, or Twitter, then you are scoring Google points for those social networks and not your project website.

-Consider this article – this content is being generated in the Graphic Design domain.
+Consider this article – the content is being generated in the Graphic Design domain.
 Sure, we’ll post a link on Facebook but it will be clickbait;

 ‘PROMOTING YOUR BUSINESS ON FACEBOOK IS A WASTE OF TIME – this is where should you invest your energies…’

-A few words and in link on Facebook which takes just minutes.
-The people who click through and are traffic to the Graphic Violence website and, thus, contribute to our Google ranking.
+A few words and in link on Facebook takes just minutes.
+The people who click through are traffic to the Graphic Violence website and, thus, contribute to our Google ranking.
 Thank you very much.

 For online marketing ‘search vs social vs referral’ is a hot topic and well worth a Google if you want to know more and refine your marketing campaigns.
 If not, just remember that whenever you are spending time and money creating rich, website content, make sure you are doing it in your own domain.
 Then visit Facebook to post the links out to your content.